Christmas Past at Tyntesfield National Trust

 Created by the Tyntesfield House Team

 Books were part of the Gibbs family worship, business and pleasure activities.
-See them come to life and take centre stage in the Oratory!
+We saw them come to life, taking centre stage in the Oratory!

 BILLIARD ROOM